Ecosystem health indicators

 For estuaries, biological indicators are less developed.
 The only commonly used biological indicator in estuaries is chlorophyll-a, which is a measure of phytoplankton population density.
 In coastal embayments, indicators such as seagrass condition or condition of fringing coral reefs are sometimes used.

-In many aquatic ecosystems, the key influences on health are factors other than water quality.
-The main factors are habitat degradation and changes to natural flow patterns.
+In many aquatic ecosystems, the key influences on aquatic ecosystem health can be factors other than water quality, including habitat degradation and changes to natural flow patterns.
 Therefore, it is important to include indicators of these factors in monitoring programs.

 Habitat indicators include both fringing (riparian) habitat and instream habitats.
 Indicators of riparian habitat include the width, continuity, extent of shading and species composition.
 Indicators of instream habitat include measures of the extent of scouring and bank erosion and the presence of woody debris (fallen trees, etc) that provide important habitat for many species.